adamjrichter/build-tools-1/README.md

 This directory tree currently has three subdirectories:

 portworx-mirror-server :
-	The older all-in-one package of mirroring
-	scripts and automated kernel testing (although only the Ubuntu version is known to work).
-To install this software on your intended server machine (or virtual machine), cd to this subdirectory and do "sudo ./install.sh".
+	The scripts that do the mirroring.
+The scripts in this directory install in /home/pwxmirror, and are the only ones that know anything about the pwxmirror user, which exists so the mirror scripts do not have to run as superuser.

 pwx_test_kernel_pkgs :
 	Attempts to do a compilation test in a container on the a set of